RediSearch/RediSearch/docs/docs/administration/Administration.md

 ## Master/Slave Replication

-Search and Query supports replication inherently, and using a master/slave set-up, you can use slaves for high availability.
-On top of that, slaves can be used for searching, to load-balance read traffic.
+Search and Query supports replication inherently, and using a master/replica set-up, you can use replicas for high availability.
+On top of that, replicas can be used for searching to load-balance read traffic.

 ## Cluster Support

 Search and Query will not work correctly on a cluster.
-The enterprise version of Search and Query, which is commercially available from Redis Labs, does support a cluster set up and scales to hundreds of nodes, billions of documents and terabytes of data.
-See the [Redis Labs Website](https://redislabs.com/redis-enterprise-documentation/developing/modules/redisearch/) for more details.
+The enterprise version of Search and Query, which is commercially available from Redis Inc., supports a cluster set up and scales to hundreds of nodes, billions of documents and terabytes of data.
+See the [Redis Labs Website](https://docs.redis.com/latest/modules/redisearch/) for more details.